Drama group to premiere their short film at local cinema

 “Our clients drew from their personal stories of everyday life, love and friendship as a means to celebrate their individual value.
 The project has allowed our clients the scope to be in the moment and create something unique.
 Their comedic skills will make people smile,” said Ms Garth.

-CEO of integratedliving, Catherine Daley, is thrilled that a program at the Central Coast Activity Centres has resulted in such a wonderful experience for the clients and staff.
+CEO of integratedliving, Catherine Daley, is thrilled that a program at the Central Coast Activity Centres has resulted in such a wonderful experience for the clients and team members.

 “The production of this film has meant so much to our clients on the Central Coast and I’m excited they have the opportunity to see the fruits of their labours on the big screen,” said Ms Daley.